Jindra Kramperová: Music career

 Kramperová began playing the piano as a nine-year-old, instructed by Ema Doležalová.
 After a solo recital at the Prague Municipal Library at age twelve, she performed with the FOK Symphonic Orchestra when she was thirteen.

 Kramperová was taught by František Maxián at a music school in Bratislava from 1960 to 1965.
-She then studied at the Academy of Performing Arts (AMU) in Prague and completed two years of post-graduate studies under Nina Yemelyanova at a conservatory in Moscow.
+She then studied at the Academy of Performing Arts in Prague (AMU) and completed two years of post-graduate studies under Nina Yemelyanova at a conservatory in Moscow.

-In 1971, she began teaching at AMU in Prague.
+In 1971, she began teaching at AMU.
 From 1974 to 1988 she was a soloist at the Chamber Philharmonic Orchestra in Pardubice.